 set score to block under the when flag clicked block

 and make sure the score resets to zero.

 Test this by playing the game until you score.

-Stop playing, then click the green flag to restart the game.
+Stop playing, then click the green flag to reset the game.

-- Add to the score when the blue star touches the the blue android using "if/then," "change score by," and "touching" blocks.
+Add to the score when the blue star

-- Reset the score to 0 when the green flag is clicked using a
+the when green flag is clicked using a

 Sign in to save your project and track your progress.